-ISA (industry-standard architecture) devices are not capable of being probed for configuration information by the DEC OSF/1 or OpenVMS operating systems.
-Therefore, you must enter ISA option information manually using the ISA configuration utility (ISACFG).
-You should run this utility before installing a new ISA option module on a Digital AlphaStation 250 Series running either the DEC OSF/1 or OpenVMS operating systems.
+ISA (industry-standard architecture) devices cannot be probed for configuration information by the Digital UNIX or OpenVMS operating system.
+Therefore, you must enter ISA option information manually using the ISA configuration utility.
+Run this utility before installing a new ISA option module on a Digital AlphaStation 200 Series running either the Digital UNIX or OpenVMS operating system.